unimarkup/specification/Frontend/AtomicBlocks.md

   Three or more `-` followed by positive numbers or column attributes enclosed in parentheses may be used to adapt all further rows.
   Alignment options may be set as defined for the explicit table definition.
 In addition, it is possible to mark certain columns to be merged with the column of the previous row, by using `+`.
-All columns that should not be merged must be marked with `-`, if they remain unchanged, or a positive number or column attribute must be given.
+All columns that should not be merged must be marked with `-`, to remain unchanged, or given a positive number or column attribute.

   **Note:** The merged column(s) must remain aligned to the previous column(s) they are merged with.